Do you want better marketing?

 Danny: And as a business owner, how would you know that?

 Chris: Well, you kind of have to make some assumptions.
 You’re not going to be able to know for sure, but I think every business owner has a good grasp of what they’ll be able to do in terms of increasing sales if they were to focus in that area or focus on reducing costs.
 So looking at, kind of where your costs line up versus the industry average, or just taking a simple look.
 A lot of it, I guess would have to do with benchmarking as well, so doing some benchmarking to see where your costs line up versus the industry.
-And there are free tools available in both Canada and the United States to be able to do that.
+And there are free competitive analysis tools available in both Canada and the United States to be able to do that.
 And so that would be, kind of, my advice.

 Danny: So how would they go about doing that?
 Because that’s a… benchmarking requires access to a lot of sometimes statistically analyzed data.
 How would a small business owner go about getting the numbers to do that kind of analysis?
 Like for example, you know, you mention expected Customer Lifetime Value, or Chance of Occurrence and so forth.